sakshiSE/content-based-movie-recommendation-system/README.md

 ## How It Works

 1. Movie data is loaded and preprocessed.
-2. TF-IDF Vectorization converts movie overviews into numerical feature vectors.
+2. Movie genres are transformed into numerical feature vectors using TF-IDF Vectorization.
-3. Cosine Similarity measures the similarity between movies.
+3. Cosine Similarity is used to identify movies with similar genres.
 4. The similarity matrix is saved as a Pickle file.
 5. The Streamlit application recommends the five most similar movies based on the selected title.